 However, it’s a two-way street.
 If patients aren’t maximizing the potential of their own patient engagement tools like wearables; if they’re just obtaining the data and not necessarily acting upon or changing habits, is true patient engagement really occurring?
 And how does that engagement, or lack of, impact the provider?

-“Without patient engagement, the likelihood of success in the value-based world is remarkably reduced,” said Greg Johnson, Chief Clinical Integration Officer, Parkview Health, while attending HIMSS18.
-Watch the HIMSS TV clip below for expert insights on the importance of patient engagement, and how providers can execute care plans for better outcomes.
+“Without patient engagement, the likelihood of success in the value-based world is remarkably reduced,” said Greg Johnson, chief clinical integration officer, Parkview Health.
+Watch the HIMSS TV clip below of Johnson for insights on the importance of patient engagement, and how providers can execute care plans for better outcomes.